Sharp Increase In Gun Suicides Signals Growing Public Health Crisis

 Still, critics say industry groups such as the National Shooting Sports Foundation are doing the bare minimum given the scale of the public health emergency.

-"I think it's window dressing," said Erin Dunkerly, a suicide activist whose father ended his life with a firearm in 2006.
+"I think it's window dressing," said Erin Dunkerly, an anti-suicide activist whose father ended his life with a firearm in 2006.
 "I think it's a way for the NSSF to assure people that, don't worry, we're doing this nice work in the community."

 Dunkerly says for the most part the industry hasn't embraced gun storage laws and other regulatory measures that safety experts say might rapidly cut America's suicide rate.